 - 1. An urban node shall comprise, in particular: - (a) transport infrastructure in the urban node that is part of the trans-European transport network, including bypasses; - (b) access points to the trans-European transport network, notably railway stations, multimodal freight terminals, ports or airports; - (c) deleted - 2.
 The cities at the centre of each urban nodes of the trans-European transport network are listed in Annex II.
-In order to be part of the trans-European transport network and to be listed in Annex II, an urban node shall have a population of 100.000 inhabitants or more in the central city of an urban area, or, where no such urban node exists in a NUTS 2 region, it shall be the main node of that NUTS 2 region.
+In order to be part of the trans-European transport network and to be listed in Annex II, an urban node shall have a population of 100.000 inhabitants or more, or, where no such urban node exists in a NUTS 2 region, it shall be the main node of that NUTS 2 region.